Security

 • Detection of drones in the cellular network

-• Detection of drones using the cellular network (e.g. ICAS, JCAS)
+• Detection of drones using the cellular network (e.g., ICAS, JCAS)

 • Interception and analysis of communication links of unknown UxS

-• Interception of cellular and non-cellular radio and data traffic (e.g. control and video connections)
+• Interception of cellular and non-cellular radio and data traffic (e.g., control and video connections)

-• Extraction of relevant information (e.g. control commands, telemetry, video data)
+• Extraction of relevant information (e.g., control commands, telemetry, video data)

-• Analysis, decoding and, if necessary, decryption of this information
+• Analysis, decoding, and, if necessary, decryption of this information

 • AI-based generation and adaptation of takeover mechanisms

-• Manipulation of communication links (cellular and non-cellular), in particular
+• Manipulation of communication links (cellular and non-cellular), in particular:

-• Manipulation of video signals (e.g. FPV/"dark" drones)
+• Manipulation of video signals (e.g., FPV/“dark” drones)

-• Combination with other influencing measures
+• Combination with other disruptive measures

 • Integration of alternative influence vectors

-• Integration of physical layer security (PLS)
+• Integration of Physical Layer Security (PLS)

 Added value: